jawuanlewis/hangman-web-app/README.md

 ## 🧠 Project Overview

 Source code for my own personal, web-based version of the game **_Hangman_**.
-There are 8 available themes of words for players to guess:
+In the game, players must correctly guess the letters of a given mystery word within 6 attempts.
+There are 8 available themes of words/phrases for players to guess:

 1. Movies
 2. Video Games